 We are registered with England & Wales Charity Commission: number 1174070.

-We have appointed six great trustees who will guide our strategic direction, offer valuable advice and ensure we are making the best possible decisions in the interests of the refugees we support.
+We have appointed eight great trustees who will guide our strategic direction, offer valuable advice and ensure we are making the best possible decisions in the interests of the refugees we support.

 Chris Goodson - Chair

 I have been part of the Refugee Support family since 2016, volunteering and coordinating across various camps on numerous occasions.
 Most recently I supported Paul and a small team setting up The Dignity Centre in Moldova, aiding Ukrainian refugees.

 I am not only passionate about what Refugee Support does, but I am equally proud of the with the way we do it.
 ‘Aid with Dignity’ is far more than a strapline – it is the focal point of every conversation, every decision and every process.

 For those that don’t know me, please feel free to reach out.
 Career-wise, I am founder and MD of a recruitment business with offices based in the UK, specialising in catering & hospitality.
 I am fortunate enough to have a great team of colleagues who allow me the time to invest in this cause I feel strongly about.

 Outside of work, my family consists of my better half, Charlotte, who has also volunteered on several times and Betsie: an incredible little girl who, at two is already keeping me on my toes.
 After this I’m all about being outdoors: hiking, running, climbing, camping, any type of sport going… and I’m an avid Crossfitter but rarely mention it 😉